Concurrent Erlang

 • A message sent to non-existing processes are throw away.

-• Received messages are store in a process' mailbox.
+• Received messages are stored in the process' mailbox.

 • Mailboxes are scanned sequentially.